Carton dataset synthesis method for domain shift based on foreground texture decoupling and replacement: Method

 (2) \textbf{Labeling process:} In the image plane, the carton may contain one, two, or three visible surfaces depending on the shooting angle and each surface has different texture.
 According to the traditional labeling rules, different surfaces cannot be distinguished.
 So we have designed new labeling rules(as shown in Sec.\ref{subS:3.2}) to help surface segmentation.

-(3) \textbf{Surfaces segmentation algorithm:} As shown in Fig.\ref{fig:label}, each surface of the carton is a closed polygon such as: 2-3-4-5, 4-6-7-8-5 and 1-2-5-8-9.
+(3) \textbf{Surfaces segmentation algorithm:} As shown in Fig.\ref{fig:label}, each surface of the carton is a texture and a closed polygon such as: 2-3-4-5, 4-6-7-8-5 and 1-2-5-8-9.
 So the surface segmentation is to find all the closed polygon without any overlap.
 Here, we consider the labeled point as a city, so the surface segmentation can be solved by the method of TSP\cite{gavish1978travelling}.
 Our algorithm consists of three steps(see Sec.\ref{subS:3.3} for detailed information) as shown in third module in Fig.\ref{fig:3}.
-The first step is data processing, the second step is calculating cost matrix as a directed graph and the third step is to get all closed polygons of the carton with TSP algorithm.
+The first step is data processing, the second step is calculating cost matrix as a directed graph and the third step is to get all closed polygons of the carton with the TSP algorithm to decouple the texture.

-(4) \textbf{Contour reconstruction algorithm:} The contour of the foreground texture from target datasets is complete as shown in Fig.\ref{Fig:2d}.
+(4) \textbf{Contour reconstruction algorithm:} In order to keep the occlusion and truncation relationship of the instance unchanged in the real backgrounds and the contour of the foreground texture from target datasets is complete as shown in Fig.\ref{Fig:2d}.
 So when the contour of the surface from source datasets is incomplete, we should construct a complete contour.
 And we construct a parallelogram as the complete contour for the surface(see Sec.\ref{subS:3.4} for detailed information).

 (5) \textbf{Image synthesis:} Gaussian fusion method is used to generate images and the random nosie as negative texture example is used to make the detection model focus only on the object appearance(see Sec.\ref{subS:3.5} for detailed information).